einverne/skritter-html5/README.md

-	grunt android-build //builds the application and attempts to run it on a connected device grunt docs //generates the docs in the build folder grunt hint //checks the application for common errors
+	grunt android-build //builds the application and attempts to run it on a connected device grunt docs //generates the docs in the build folder grunt hint //checks the application for common errors grunt www-build //creates a minified version of the application

 ## Troubleshooting

-The application is currently using ACRA and Errorception to automatically report Android crashes and JavaScript console errors.
+The Android application is currently using ACRA and Errorception to automatically report Android crashes and JavaScript console errors.
 If you'd like to further submit an issue please do so using the GitHub issues feature.

 **The application is running painfully slowly.** Unfortunately devices with old Android versions, slower processors and low ram don't run canvas drawing very smoothly.
 It's best to be running a device with Android 4+, processor greater than a 1 GHz Cortex-A8 and at least a 1 GB RAM.
 If this issue only occurs after you've studied for an extend period of time then there is a leech and you can open up an issue with the details.